If you are looking for great ways on how to store Legos functionally in your home then you have come to the right blog post.

 This is the way we store the vast majority of our Lego pieces.

 They are long so they fit lots of product but the Lego can also be spread out and found much easier.
-Plus they will slide right up under the bed and store out of site.
+Plus they will slide right up under the bed and store out of sight.

 If you want to get really cool, check out this under the couch lego drawer.